 Exercise plays a vital role in supporting and boosting the immune system, leading to numerous benefits for overall health and immunity.
 Regular physical activity has been shown to have a positive impact on immune function in several ways:

-- Enhanced circulation: Exercise increases blood flow, which allows immune cells to move more efficiently throughout the body.
+- Enhanced circulation: Exercise increases blood flow, allowing immune cells to move more efficiently throughout the body.
 This improved circulation helps immune cells reach various tissues and organs, enhancing their ability to detect and eliminate pathogens.

 - Increased production of immune cells: Exercise stimulates the production of various immune cells, including neutrophils, natural killer cells, and T-cells.
 These cells are crucial in recognizing and eliminating viruses, bacteria, and other harmful substances that can weaken the immune system.